livechat/livechat-public-docs/site/content/js-api/methods.md

 LC_API.update_custom_variables(custom_variables);
 ```

-It works the same way as "Set custom variables" method, but it will merge new visitor's properties with current visitor's properties, instead of replacing them of them with new set.
+It works the same way as "Set custom variables" method, but it will merge new visitor's properties with the current visitor's properties, instead of replacing them with a new set.

 ## Open the chat window